TheEupieProject/.github/profile/README.md

 This project is all about making writing math easy, accessible, and most of all, fun !

-The name Eupie comes from Euclid/Euler + Pie.
+The name Eupie comes from Euclid/Euler + Pi.
 So both pronunciations are fine !

 [TODO]